OyvindSabo/compendiums/01-introduction.md

 ### The von Neumann architecture
 *"The separation of memory and CPU is often called the **von Neumann bottleneck**, since the interconnect determines the rate at which instructions and data can be accessed."* - Peter Pacheco

+## 2.6 Performance

+### 2.6.1 Speedup and efficiency
+The best we can hope to do is to equally divide the work among the cores, without introducing additional work for the cores.

+If we accomplish this and run the program with p cores, with one thread or process on each core, the parallel program will run p times faster than the serial program.

+If we call the serial run-time T<sub>serial</sub> and our parallel run-time T<sub>parallel</sub>, then the best we can hope for is T<sub>parallel</sub> = T<sub>serial</sub>/p.
+When this happens, we say that our parallel program has **linear speedup**.